HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Common_CXI_core_error_messages.md

 [122215.631871] cxi_ss1 0000:11:00.0: cxi0[hsn0]: C_EC_CRIT: C_PCT_EXT error: tct_tbl_dealloc (18)
 ```

-Once CXI core reports this error, the NIC has issues communicating with other NICs using the native Slingshot HPC protocol.
+Once CXI core reports this error, the NIC has issues communicating with other NICs using the native HPE Slingshot HPC protocol.
 Ethernet functionality is not impacted.
 Recovery from this state requires a node reboot.

 **Important:** Disabling the reporting of this error message must be avoided.

-## ptl_invld_vni errors
+## `ptl_invld_vni` errors

-This error occurs when incoming native Slingshot HPC protocol packets do not match a configured virtual network identifier (VNI).
+This error occurs when incoming native HPE Slingshot HPC protocol packets do not match a configured virtual network identifier (VNI).

 The following is an example of this error: